tlguimaraes/java/readme.txt

 7. Property files will specified by a uri such as file://, http:// or the custom classpath:resources/.
 OK!
 8. The URI suffix will determine the file format - .properties and .json will be supported initially.
 OK!
 9. If a property is defined more than once, the last source to set that property value “wins” and is considered the final property value.
 OK!

-Details:
-As you guys have noticed, I had a very particular timeframe to develop this solution and once I started I had many issues with crossover site.
-Trying to get files from the project urls were not working and also the the tasks details url did not work all the time.
-So, I would love you consider this as a task requested during very difficult times and I did everything request on the first project, but also due this issues mentioned above could not start nor download the second project task.